redhat-appstudio/segment-bridge/CONTRIBUTING.md

 ### Before submitting the PR

+1. The repository enforces pre-commit checks.
+Ensure installing `pre-commit` using `pip install -r requirements.lock` running `pre-commit run --all-files` and fixing any issues raised before committing any changes.
-1. Ensure to run `gofmt` to format your code.
+2. Ensure to run `gofmt` to format your code.
-2. Make sure all unit tests are passing.
+3. Make sure all unit tests are passing.

 ### Commit Messages
 We use [gitlint](https://jorisroovers.com/gitlint/) to standardize commit messages,